ritish26/SavingsAccount/Project.md

 	•	Docker: Provides lightweight containers for consistent development, testing, and deployment across environments.
 	•	NServiceBus: Handles asynchronous messaging and distributed workflows for resilient and decoupled microservices.

-**Event store vs Mongodb*
+⸻

+✅ Event Store vs MongoDB

 We use Event Store for writes and MongoDB for reads to implement the CQRS pattern.

+Benefits:
-This approach lets us optimize each database for its purpose—Event Store captures every change as an immutable event for auditability and traceability, while MongoDB is tailored for fast, flexible reads.
-It also improves performance, as read and write workloads are decoupled and can be scaled independently, making the system more resilient and maintainable.”
+	•	Event Store captures every change as an immutable event for auditability and traceability.
+	•	MongoDB is optimized for fast, flexible reads.
+	•	Improves overall system performance by decoupling read and write operations.
+	•	Enables independent scaling of reads and writes.
+	•	Increases system resilience and maintainability.